Compliance & Risk Management

 Information Risk Management

-Based on the understanding that the proper management of information, which is an important business resource, is indispensable to us, we established the Information Risk Management Subcommittee under the Information Strategy Committee, which the Chief Information Officer (CIO) chairs.
-In accordance with our Information Security Policy, we have streamlined our Rules on Information System Management and the same on IT Security, so that we could maintain and keep enhancing Information Risk Management Systems.
+Based on the understanding that the proper management of information, which is an important business resource, is indispensable to us, we established the Information Risk Management Subcommittee under the Information Strategy Committee, which is chaired by the Chief Information Officer (CIO).
+In accordance with our Information Security Policy, we have developed the Rules on Information System Management and the Rules on IT Security, in order to maintain and keep enhancing our information risk management systems.

 Information Security Policy